quorum1/governance/flows/fm-changes.md

 The moment that the Working Release is merged into the `main` branch is referred to as the **Publish Date** of the Release.
 After the Publish Date, an additional set of actions must be taken as outlined below.

-The Release Point & Chief Maintainer must sign a document (e-signature is acceptable) which states that they certify that, as of the Publish Date:
+The Release Point & Steward must sign a document (e-signature is acceptable) which states that they certify that, as of the Publish Date:

 1. Quorum1's Financial Model has been updated
 2. To the best of their knowledge, the updates were in all due compliance with the procedures outlined in Quorum1's Governance Repo.